-- Replace under-performing tweets and targeting with fresh alternatives.
+- Replace under-performing Tweets and targeting with fresh alternatives

-- Pause campaigns that are under-performing.
+- Pause or delete campaigns that are under-performing

-- Modify bids for campaigns that are doing well and merit a higher spend, or that are close to but not quite achieving as they should.
+- Modify bids for campaigns that are doing well and merit a higher spend, or that are close to but not quite achieving as they should

-- Analyze your device-specific conversion data and adjust your bids accordingly.
+- Analyze your device-specific conversion data and adjust your bids accordingly

 Creatives and Tweets

-‘Ad quality’ is a major factor taken into account by our auction algorithm when determining which tweets will serve.
-Follow these tips to ensure your tweets are set up for success.
+Ad quality is a major factor taken into account by our auction algorithm when determining which Tweets will serve.
+Follow these tips to ensure your Tweets are set up for success:

 - Be transparent and clear.
 Being clear about you’re offering, what your product is, and what users can gain by engaging with your ad increases likelihood of user engagement.